hr-rfp55-venusaur/CulturePunk/README.md

 * [Ryan Rhoads]() -
 * [Nan Jiang]() -
 * John Fa - [https://www.linkedin.com/in/johnfa/](https://www.linkedin.com/in/johnfa/)

+Events Calendar section displays a calendar list of product drops and auctions.
+Users can add and delete events.
+Product drops and auctions are retrieved from a PostgreSQL database.

+* The event carousel elegantly displays 3D dynamic cards for each product drop and auction drop.
+A toggle switch opens and closes the event carousel
+* The text field and date picker are built with Material UI Library and the calendar was built with Big React Calendar
+* The event calendar has CRUD functionality and is connected to a PostgreSQL database
+* The event calendar can also be connected to a Firebase real time database for better integration and communication with other components that use Firebase.

+![events.gif][events]

 * [Iris Huang]() -
 * [Derek Samms]() -